aerofractal/rdmusic-blog/README.md

 ## Developing
 You must use `bun` to run this project.
 The development, build, and preview commands are all written to run `vite` on top of `bun`'s engine.

-Once you've created a project and installed dependencies with `bun install`, start a development server:
+Once you've cloned the project and installed dependencies with `bun install`, start a development server:

 ```bash
 bun dev